 C:\Users\username\AppData\Roaming\Microsoft\Windows\Cookies\Low

-But if you have turned UAC off or Disabled the Protected Mode in IE in Windows, they (like cache, temp & history) will primarily be stored in:
+But if you have turned UAC off or Disabled the Protected Mode in Windows, they (like cache, temp & history) will primarily be stored in:

 C:\Users\username\AppData\Roaming\Microsoft\Windows\Cookies